Kobe Bryant Offers Tip On Stopping LeBron James; Is It That Simple?

 Kobe Bryant would do anything necessary to stop LeBron James, including what he believes is the obvious.

-The Los Angeles Lakers legend said Sunday on FOX Sports’ “Chris and Caron” show he’d try to contain the Cleveland Cavaliers superstar by stopping him from driving to his left.
-Bryant made the observation after recognizing some of James’ biggest shots come after he goes in that direction.
+The Los Angeles Lakers legend said Sunday on FOX Sports’ “Chris and Caron” radio show he’d try to contain the Cleveland Cavaliers superstar by stopping him from driving to his left.

+Bryant made the observation after recognizing some of James’ biggest shots — including his buzzer-beater Saturday against the Toronto Raptors and his game-winner in the first round against the Indiana Pacers — come after he goes in that direction.

 “For one thing, you have to stop letting him go left,” Bryant said.
 “Every big shot that he makes is going left.
 He’s remarkable about getting to that left hand and being able to raise up and shoot.
 That’s the first thing I would do, disrupt his ability to go left.

-It’s amazing, all those shots are either coming right shoulder from the post or off the dribble with his left hand.
-That’s the first thing I would look at if I was guarding him in these playoffs – make him do something different besides going to that left.”
+“It’s amazing, all those shots are either coming right shoulder from the post or off the dribble with his left hand.
+That’s the first thing I would look at if I was guarding him in these playoffs— make him do something different besides going to that left.”

-James is averaging 34.8 points, 9.5 rebounds, and 8.8 assists over 10 playoff games.
-The Indiana Pacers failed to stop him in their first-round series against the Cavs, and the Toronto Raptors, down 3-0 in their Eastern Conference semifinal series, look destined for a similar fate.
+James is averaging 34.8 points, 9.5 rebounds, and 8.8 assists over 10 playoff games this season.
+The Pacers failed to stop him in their first-round series against the Cavs, and the Raptors, down 3-0 in their Eastern Conference semifinal series, look destined for a similar fate.

-Whether James’ expected near-future playoff opponents — likely the Boston Celtics — heed Bryant’s advice remains to be seen, but his tip seems like as good a starting point as any.
+Whether James’ next playoff opponent — likely the Boston Celtics — heeds Bryant’s advice remains to be seen, but Kobe’s tip seems as good a starting point as any.

 Powered by WordPress.com VIP